spences10/scottspence.com/posts/sveltekit-data-loading-understanding-the-load-function.md

 ```

 In the `+layout.ts` file I'll add a load function to get all the
-characters from the Rick and Marty API:
+characters from the Rick and Morty API:

 ```ts
 export const load = async ({ fetch }) => {